 - TP3 (Fibonacci): Advanced traders use Fibonacci extensions (like the 1.272 or 1.618 levels) to find extended targets for a longer downtrend.

 Establishing a clear profit target is just as important as finding the entry.
-The “measured move” technique gives you a specific, mathematical goal based on the pattern’s own structure.
+The “measured move” technique gives you a specific, mathematical goal based on the pattern’s own structure, rather than relying on subjective guesswork or emotions.

 6.1.
 Step 1: Measure the Height